December 11, 2012

 This is a shot of the shed with the battery sitting on the green box.
 The temps in here mimic that of a boat on the hard, in the North East, quite well.

 Battery self discharge is directly related to battery temperature.
 Battery type also plays a role with AGM and GEL batteries self discharging at a slower pace than flooded lead acid.
-Nearly 97% of the AGM batteries I winterize are still sitting at over 13.0V come spring.
+Nearly 97% of the AGM batteries I winterize are still sitting at or darn close to 13.0V come spring.
 Most flooded batteries I winterize also still have an OCV reading of 100% SOC come spring.

 EnerSys, the manufacturer of the Odyssey TPPL AGM batteries, states that an Odyssey battery at 77F is designed to be stored for at least two years, but at 40F they can be stored as long as 4 + years.
 The colder it is where your boat is stored, the less self discharge there will be.